 What This Means for Canadian Patients

-For Canadian patients with critical limb ischemia and ulcers who have had successful revascularization, hyperbaric oxygen therapy could help improve blood flow in the affected limb, potentially aiding wound healing.
+For Canadian patients with critical limb ischaemia and ulcers who have had successful revascularization, hyperbaric oxygen therapy could help improve blood flow in the affected limb, potentially aiding wound healing.
 This targeted improvement in circulation may be a beneficial addition to their treatment plan.

 Canadian Relevance